- Majors & Minors

 - The student should understand the impact of health care delivery on individuals and communities worldwide.

 - The student should develop an appropriate knowledge base of key biomedical subjects related to the health care professions.

-The creatively designed minor addresses the needs of very goal-oriented prehealth professional students, as well as serving as a means for undecided students to explore health care career options.
+The creatively designed minors address the needs of very goal-oriented prehealth professional students, as well as serving as a means for undecided students to explore health care career options.
 Both tracks require 24 credits of coursework and two separate 40-hour internships, which each carry one credit.

-As the largest interdisciplinary minor on campus, this program attracts students from many academic majors, including biochemistry, biology, business, communications, computer science, music and music education, neuroscience, psychology, Spanish and sociology.
+This program attracts students from many academic majors, including biochemistry, biology, business, communications, computer science, music and music education, neuroscience, psychology, Spanish and sociology.
 The interactions of students from such varying academic backgrounds enrich the experiences of all the students and contribute to their ability to view a topic from multiple perspectives.
-The intentional choice to create this program as a minor ensures that while students will receive recognition for this body of work, they are not locked into a professional track and are free to alter their career plans.
+The intentional choice to create this program as two minors ensures that while students will receive recognition for this body of work, they are not locked into a professional track and are free to alter their career plans.

 Health Care Studies Minor Graduate Prerequisite Program